-With increased potential for seam related incidents, the Brezza earns only 5 of 10 for health and safety.
-This unit has two heat modes, quick heat, and steady heat.
+With increased potential for steam related incidents, the Brezza earns a fair score for health and safety, but the lowest among all metrics for this unit.
+This product has two heat modes, quick heat, and steady heat.
 The quick heat cycle is faster, but the final temperature of the bottle is lower.

-Using the steady heat yields according to instructions, a temp of 91F in 4:55 minutes.
-If the bottle is left in the warmer after the end of the cycle it can reach up to 114F in under 12 minutes; in as little as 7 minutes the bottle reaches temperatures over 101F.
+Using the steady heat mode yields, according to instructions, a temp of 91F in 4:55 minutes.
+If the bottle is left in the warmer after the end of the cycle, it can reach up to 114F in under 12 minutes.
+In as little as 7 minutes, the bottle reaches temperatures over 101F.
 This occurrence could happen if you have a crying baby or other things to tend to while the bottle warms.
-When used at maximum settings the bottle contents reached 131F which is far too hot and over the 104F where breastmilk begins to lose nutrients.
+When used at maximum settings, the bottle contents reached 131F, which is far too hot and over the 104F benchmark where breastmilk begins to lose nutrients.

 Ease of Use

-The Brezza is one of the easiest warmers to use with ease of use test result of 9 of 10.
+The Brezza is one of the easiest warmers to use, earning it a tiptop ranking in the metric of ease of use.
 The user manual for the Brezza is easy to read, has large font, and is straightforward.
-The unit has two warming modes depending on how fast you need the bottle warmed and the user interface is simple and intuitive.
-This unit is compatible with bottles of various sizes and materials including wide bottles and glass.
+The unit has two warming modes depending on how fast you need the bottle warmed, and the user interface is simple and intuitive.
+This unit is compatible with bottles of various sizes and materials, including wide-bottles and glass.

-The Brezza is an efficient heater with a score of 7 of 10 for this metric.
+The Brezza is an efficient heater with an above-average score for this metric.
 With two heat modes, this unit offers two options for speed that also translate to two different bottle content temperatures.

 To ensure the contents aren't too hot, you should always test the liquid on the inside of your wrist before feeding your baby.
 After you warm the bottle, you should swirl the contents to mix in potential hot spots before testing.
 The liquid should be warm but not hot.